RedHatSatellite/satellite-operations-collection/README.md

 ### Installation from Automation Hub

-You can install the collection with `ansible-galaxy collection install redhat.satellite-operations` (Ansible 2.9 and later).
+You can install the collection with `ansible-galaxy collection install redhat.satellite_operations` (Ansible 2.9 and later).

 ## Satellite Documentation